home-assistant/architecture/adr/0013-home-assistant-container.md

 ### Supported Operating Systems and versions

-- Running Home Assistant Container, is only supported on Linux.
+- Running Home Assistant Container is only supported on Linux.
-- Windows, and BSD installations (e.g., macOS and FreeBSD) are not supported.
+- Windows and BSD installations (e.g., macOS and FreeBSD) are not supported.

 ### Additional notes